awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-folder.md

 + [Operators](https://airflow.apache.org/concepts.html#operators) that describe how to run the DAG and the [tasks](https://airflow.apache.org/docs/stable/concepts.html#tasks) to run\.
 + [Operator relationships](https://airflow.apache.org/concepts.html#bitshift-composition) that describe the order in which to run the tasks\.

-Amazon MWAA automatically detects and syncs changes from your Amazon S3 bucket to Apache Airflow every 30 seconds\.
  To run an Apache Airflow platform on an Amazon MWAA environment, you need to copy your DAG definition to the `dags` folder in your storage bucket\.
 For example, the DAG folder in your storage bucket may look like this:

 **Example DAG folder**